Review – Afrika

 Last week my buddy, Tony, called me and told me that I should drive my unemployed butt to Salt Lake City to go see a concert with him.
 As an added bonus, he had already bought my ticket and was willing to part with it for the awesome price of free if I could make the trip.
 The concert is a traveling event called Play!: A Video Game Symphony.
 Play! started in 2006 and the name of the concert pretty much says it all, a full symphony orchestra, accompanied by a choir, playing some of the best video game scores in existence.
 Of course I made the trip!

-The vast majority of symphonies I have been to (and oddly enough, that has been quite a few) tended to be stuffy events that required me to shower, do my hair, and dress nicely. → We have nothing to lose but our games.
+The vast majority of symphonies I have been to (and oddly enough, that has been quite a few) tended to be stuffy events that required me to shower, do my hair, and dress nicely.
+Too much work.
+Play! is a concert for video game nerds by video game (and orchestra) nerds.
+Therefore, hygiene was optional and costumes were encouraged. → Guitar Hero III: Legends of Read

 Houston, Wii Have a Problem